kennethsinder/skypesearch/README.md

 ## Ideas

 * Skype creates XML when emoticons or special formatting are used in messages.
-Strip the tags and possibly even replace them with Unicode equivalents.
+Strip the tags and possibly replace them with Unicode equivalents.

 * Provide regex and other filtering options in `Seacher` in `search.py`.

 * Add support for non-group conversations.
 Skype stores these in a different sqlite3 table.

-* Auto-detect username rather than requiring manual entry.
+* Auto-detect username based on folder structure rather than requiring manual entry.

-* Improve documentation and transition to typehinted methods.
+* Improve documentation and transition to typehinted methods (i.e. latest Python 3 syntax).

 * Create GUI as alternative to command-line.

 * Find a way to exclude call to unit tests and other untestable lines from coverage percentage.

+* Linux support